sanctuarycomputer/nunu/README.md

 ## About The Project

-This is a relaunch of the old XXXI as a new community space for hosting events, workshops, shared / sharing knowledge, and store.
+INDEX is a community space promoting access, support and good vibrations within the creative disciplines.

 ### The Stack